Operational verification of the existence of a spacetime manifold: Conclusions and discussion

 \section{Conclusions and discussion}

 In this work, we have argued that one can give an operational, model independent experimental protocol whose outcome would be the determination of the dimension and the topology of the time manifold (Section \ref{SecMechanics}) and the spacetime manifold (Section \ref{SecFieldTheory}).
-After introducing the thought experiment, we have studied the relevant properties (see Conjecture 2 from Section \ref{SecMechanics}) of the experimental data which give rise to a signal that reflects the objective reality of the underlying manifold, over which the observable fields are defined.
-As it turns out, there indeed exists such a signal, establishing the {\em objective reality of the spacetime manifold}.
+After introducing the thought experiment, we have studied the relevant properties (see Conjecture 2 from Section \ref{SecMechanics}) of the experimental data which give rise to a signal that reflects the observability of the underlying manifold, over which the fields are defined.

 In what follows, we will discuss various aspects of the thought experiment that were not discussed in detail in previous sections, but nevertheless deserve to be mentioned and commented on.